Vietnam Sleeper Train Guide: What to Expect on a a Vietnam Overnight Train

 There are different classes of seats, beds and cabin types on Vietnam trains.
 Each class come with different prices and obviously the higher the class and more expensive, the more comfortable your journey would be.

-Hard Seats are the cheapest and lowest class of seats on Vietnam trains.
-As the name implies, the seats are hard and you are expected to share the wooden or plastic seat with other people.
+- Hard Seats: they are the cheapest and lowest class of seats.
+The seats are hard and you are expected to share with other people.

-In general these are 4 berth (beds) cabins with 2 beds per bunk.
-The mattresses are softer and are comfortable enough where you won’t feel too much discomfort.
+- Soft Sleeper: This is the highest class of tickets and this is what we took.
+Generally there are 4 berth (beds) cabins with 2 beds per bunk.
+The mattresses are softer and comfortable enough.

 If you want to be really fancy, you can even book the 2 berth VIP cabins (we did on our Lotus train) where you can have more space and privacy.
 With the 2 berth VIP Cabins you also have more space to put your luggage since instead of a bed above you, now you can have a luggage rack instead.